Source code for pwned_passwords_django.middleware

 key

-for key in keys_to_search
+for key, value in keys_to_search

-if await api.check_password_async(request.POST[key])
+if await api.check_password_async(value)

 ]